Case Studies

-With over 15 years of print experience, Charles Driver, Print Manager of OCG Creative, weighs in on the importance of having quality print marketing materials that represent your brand in a professional light. charles-blog I have to admit that I’m a bit of a printing snob.
+With over 15 years of print experience, Charles Driver, Print Manager of OCG Creative, weighs in on the importance of having quality print marketing materials that represent your brand in a professional light.
+I have to admit that I’m a bit of a printing snob.
 Whenever I visit a local place in Reno, the first thing I do is take a look at the print marketing pieces they have lying around.
 Whether it’s business cards, brochures, or menus—a few things instantly pop into my mind.
 I can usually tell a company’s marketing budget and how much importance they put on their branding just by looking at their print collateral.

 Print is still a huge part of modern businesses.
 People will make assumptions about your brand based on what you hand them.
 Here are some of the factors I look for when observing, or as one might say, "grading" print materials: